activeviam/mac/README.md

 ## Prepare your Application for Analysis

-ActivePivot 5.8+ applications come with a number of ways to export their memory usage in the form of memory report files, that can then be imported and analyzed using MAC.
+Atoti Server 5.8+ applications come with a number of ways to export their memory usage in the form of memory report files, that can then be imported and analyzed using MAC.